MostafaMousaaa/Intelligent-Respiratory-Monitoring-Spirometery/README.md

 | Obstructive (e.g., COPD, asthma) | < 70% |
 | Restrictive (e.g., pulmonary fibrosis) | Normal or increased (`≥ 70-80%`, but with reduced FVC and FEV1) |

-*Note: These are general guidelines.
-Clinical diagnosis should always be made by a qualified healthcare professional.*

 ## 🛠️ Components Required